wrynearson/wrynearson.github.io/src/pages/coffee-log.md

 date: 2024-04-01
 end-date:
 url: /coffee
-description: Programatically tracking the brews of coffee I prepare.
+description: Programmatically tracking the brews of coffee I prepare.
 problem: The world of coffee has so much depth.
 How do I document my learning journey?
 outcome: A list of beans and brews I prepare, and a greater appreciation for coffee, its producers and roasters.
 client: Personal